opensocdebug/osd-doc/src/02_spec/07_modules/mam/dbgregisters.rst

   * - 0x0200
     - ``AW``
-    - address width of the attached memory in bits
+    - address width of the attached memory in bits.
+Must be a multiple of 8.

   * - 0x0201
     - ``DW``
-    - data width of the attached memory in bits
+    - data width of the attached memory in bits.
+Must be a multiple of 8.

   * - 0x0202
     - ``REGIONS``